Tom Holland (politician): 2010 gubernatorial race

-His largest donor group was political party committees.

 Professional career

 Holland is a small business owner and entrepreneur.
 He is president of Holland Technologies, an informational technology services firm, and has run the business since 1994.
 He is also the founder of a Kansas farm winery and vineyard operation called Haven Pointe Winery LLC located in Baldwin City.

 Personal life

 Holland was born and raised in Indianapolis, Indiana.
 He and his wife Barbara have four children - Thomas, Derek, Brandon and Louisa Holland.